dklounge/dklounge.github.io/_posts/2014-04-21-measuring-vs-hustling.md

 ###Hustler vs Manager
 I lead a [product management](http://meetup.com/productmanagementfasttrack) community in San Francisco.
 It is now almost 1,000 members-strong.
 We organize useful events to promote the craft and career of PM, like this [product teardown workshop](http://goo.gl/KvYIvQ).

-The group has a following, and adds value for sure.
+The group adds value for sure (I know because I asked active members).
 It has been somewhat sleepy though, hosting a speaker event for 50-60 people every few weeks.
+Growth isn\'t everything, but I wanted to deliver more value, partly by growing.
+There are ways to [grow a community](../meetup-101-how-do-i-grow-membership/).

 I met with co-organizers over a series of dog-walk and cafe meetings (_don\'t you love San Fran?_) and we talked a lot.
 A lot!
 We performed analyses, drew up detailed mind diagrams of possible topics, list of potential speakers, division of roles, talked about member reach and engagement.

-In other words, we put our product manager hats on, and played product manager until sunset.
+In other words, we put our product manager hats on, and played product manager until the cowboy rode off into the sunset, eating nachos.

 > ![PM Fast Track]({{site.url}}/assets/images/2014-04-21_members.png "PM Fast Track" class="img-responsive")
 >